nevadajames/spain_phone/README.md

 # SpainPhone

-A gem for validatin Spanish telephone numbers.
+A gem for validating Spanish telephone numbers.
 Check if a number is valid, type (fixed, landline) and get area code and provinces for landlines.